ruysay/landmarkRemark/README.md

    - Implementation of UI design
       - ExploreFragment
       - Google MapView
    - Implementation of Working flow
-	   - Add Google Maview to ExploreFragment
+	   - Add Google Mapview to ExploreFragment
-       - Map info, marker and gesture opertation
+       - Map info, marker and gesture operation

 ### 2. As a user I can save a short note at my current location
    - Preparation/Study of Firebase Realtime DB services